chloealbright/DevHiveMind/Companies/Interview/Experience Script.md

 ## TracFlo

-I was employed at TracFlo, a fintech company operating within the construction industry with a primary objective to streamline construction projects by digitizing documentation and processes, specifically targeting the elimination of change orders.
+I was worked at TracFlo, an series A fintech startup operating within the construction industry with a primary objective to streamline construction projects by digitizing documentation and processes, specifically targeting the elimination of change orders.
 My role as a full stack developer involved contributing to various features on their new application.

 One of my initial tasks was managing the data migration process from the old WordPress app to the new one.
 I created different migration files using the Knex.js query builder library, focusing on diverse data tables from the old app.
 This process also involved redefining table relationships to accommodate changes in business logic.